 By Matt Skoufalos | June 18, 2024

-On Monday afternoon, New Jersey Attorney General Matthew Platkin unsealed a 13-count, 111-page indictment of five of the most influential people in Camden City, and charged them with running a racketeering conspiracy that tied the future of the struggling city to their whims and personal benefits.
+On Monday afternoon, New Jersey Attorney General Matthew Platkin unsealed a 13-count, 111-page indictment of six of the most influential people in Camden City, and charged them with running a racketeering conspiracy that tied the future of the struggling city to their whims and personal benefits.

 Atop the list of defendants is George Norcross, the founder and executive chair of the insurance brokerage, employee benefits, and risk management consulting firm Conner Strong & Buckelew of Camden City, and the chairman of the board of Cooper Health.